-As man-made emissions contribute to ozone formation, you might assume ozone would also be lower on the weekends – when industrial activity and road traffic tend to slow down.
+As man-made emissions contribute to ground-level ozone formation, you might assume this ‘bad ozone’ would also be lower on the weekends – when industrial work and road traffic tend to reduce activity.
 However, ozone levels can actually increase during the weekend.

-This is because the formation of ground-level ozone depends not only upon the concentration of specific elements - NOX , (Nitrogen Oxide), VOCs (Volatile Organic Compounds) and CO (Carbon Monoxide) - but also on the ratio of these different elements to each other, as well as the intensity of solar radiation.
+This is because the formation of ground-level ozone depends not only on the concentration of NOx, and VOCs but also on the ratio of these different pollutants to each other, as well as the intensity of solar radiation.

 Ozone Pollution: What Can We Do About It?